 I prefer DSLM (=Digital Single Lens Mirrorless) cameras, which are mirrorless system (=interchangeable lens) cameras.
 These cameras have an electronic viewfinder (=EVF) as a replacement for the old OVF.
 Again, the type of viewfinder stands in no relation to the image quality of a camera.
 It rather defines the level of control over the image taking process, as explained further below.
 DSLM cameras and DSLR cameras are supposed to have a similar professional level of image quality.
 Of course the image quality depends on many more factors, that I won’t discuss in this short blog entry.

-Through an EVF you see the photo as a live view picture directly from the image sensor.
+Through an EVF you see the photo as a live view picture.
 The image sensor is responsible to gather the light that comes through the lens.
 It then converts the light waves into an electronic signal.
 With an EVF you already see the photo before you take it.
 You can control the white balance, exposure or you have even more controls directly on your display, like live histogram, a level gauge or indicators for highlight/shadow clipping.
 Again, this is, before you take the photo.
 I have much more control over the image taking process, hence the end result is much more exactly, what I wanted.
 If it is very dark, an EVF can even brighten up the live view image in the viewfinder.
 You can still see, what you want to photograph.
 In an OVF you have no chance to see anything at all because it stays black in darkness.

 In an OVF you cannot see the results of the changes of your settings, like exposure changes or white balance, before you take the photo.
 With a DSLR camera I often ended up with try and error until the result was fine.
 That was a much more complicated way than nowadays.